pearsonca/olin-letter/README.md

 So, I see myself at Olin as working with students to invent new ways to live in the *very* complicated ecological machinery.
 Not quite the same as designing new devices, but certainly complementary and as valuable.

-##Education, Training, and Building a Team with Both
+## Education, Training, and Building a Team with Both

 I think the current university paradigm misses out (generally, not just in engineering and science education) on getting work done.
 Certainly, there are problem sets aplenty, and the theory of how to get work done or what work is are covered just fine.
 But getting something done means knowing just how many threads that fastener does need.
 And what material to make it from, and how to install it, and who is going to be installing it, and -- this being a surprise to many people -- actually turning the wrench.
 The technical training programs I'm familiar with have the opposite problem; they've got too narrow a focus on work, to the extent that the laser focus on, say, hammers makes people forget that there are also screw drivers (and welded joints, etc).
 This is a symptom of limited perspective on how a particular task fits into the whole product.

 Of course, the notion that any one person could master all those things is just silly.
 That means what we need are teams, comprising members that have a better balance of education and training.

-To be an effective team member, you have to know enough about what other people are doing to genuinely appreciate their work, and to be able to be heathily skeptical, to demand better.
+To be an effective team member, you have to know enough about what other people are doing to genuinely appreciate their work, and to be able to be healthily skeptical, to demand better.
 I'd call that quality Education -- it's not being the best candidate to do something, but it's knowing enough to be able to work with someone that is.
 I do think people have to get their hands dirty to get actual insight, however, and it's not my experience that traditional universities do very well on that count -- too much focus on something that's easy to grade, not enough on a product worth grading.

 Effective team members are also *really* good at their part of the solution.
 That's Training -- really digging into the details and surviving the mess that inevitably results.
 Certainly, the big picture is important to frame that work, but often times getting results is about throwing out the general rules that aren't good enough for this particular context.
 I've seen maybe a half dozen classes with that kind of focus.
 On the flipside, the Navy did great training on details, but often completely divorced them from the big picture.